Puerto Rico’s emergency manager, Carlos Acevedo, was fired on Saturday after a warehouse full of donated relief supplies was discovered.

 In Aug.
 2019, Trump claimed to have sent billions of dollars to help Puerto Rico recover from the series of earthquakes and called the island’s administration corrupt for misusing funding under the Senate’s disaster-aid bill handed to the island in May.

 “Puerto Rico is one of the most corrupt places on earth.
-Their political system is broken and their politicians are either Incompetent or Corrupt. approved Billions of Dollars last time, more than anyplace else has ever gotten, and it is sent to Crooked Pols.
+Their political system is broken and their politicians are either Incompetent or Corrupt.
+Congress approved Billions of Dollars last time, more than anyplace else has ever gotten, and it is sent to Crooked Pols.
 No good!….”
 Trump tweeted.

 Trump also accused Carmen Yulín Cruz, the mayor of the island’s capital, San Juan, of squandering the hurricane relief funds.

 “The Governor is under siege, the Mayor of San Juan is a despicable and incompetent person who I wouldn’t trust under any circumstance, and the United States Congress foolishly gave 92 Billion Dollars for hurricane relief, much of which was squandered away or wasted, never to be seen again.
 This is more than twice the amount given to Texas & Florida combined.
 I know the people of Puerto Rico well, and they are great.
 But much of their leadership is corrupt, & robbing the U.S. Government blind!”
 Trump said.

 After the news of the warehouse discovery broke on Jan.
 18, many of Trump’s supporters, including his son, Donald Trump, Jr., came to his defense, claiming that the president’s claims held true.

 More aid to arrive this year

 The White House announced on Jan.
 16 that the Trump administration is releasing its hold on $16 billion of aid to Puerto Rico after a months-long delay, with strict conditions.